 - Cost: $110-$160

-At number one, we have the most popular means of navigating in the whole country.
+At number one, we have the bullet train from Tokyo to Kyoto.
+It’s the most popular means of navigating in the whole country.
 The Shinkansen trains are well-liked amongst travelers because of their comfort, pricing, and, most importantly – speed!

 Once you board, it takes just over two hours to get to Kyoto from Tokyo, depending on which train you choose.

-The Tokyo to Kyoto bullet train route is the most popular one in Japan, and the trains leave the station as frequently as ten minutes apart.
+The Tokyo to Kyoto bullet train route is the most popular one in Japan, and the trains leave the central Tokyo station as frequently as ten minutes apart.